McCoy Air Force Base: Post-closure military presence

-McCoy Annex operated until Naval Training Center Orlando's closure in late 1999 pursuant to a 1993 Base Realignment and Closure Commission (BRAC) decision.
-The former military family housing area originally constructed by the Air Force and later utilized by the Navy and other military service branches was fully turned over to the City of Orlando in late 1999 and was redeveloped into The Villages at Southport.
-Housing sales began in 1996 and the complex was awarded a US Department of Housing and Urban Development (HUD) award for outstanding development.
+McCoy Annex operated until Naval Training Center Orlando's closure in late 1999 pursuant to a 1993 BRAC decision.
+The former military family housing area originally constructed by the Air Force and later used by the Navy and other military service branches was fully turned over to the City of Orlando in late 1999 and was redeveloped into the Villages at Southport'.
+Housing sales began in 1996, and the complex was awarded a US Department of Housing and Urban Development award for outstanding development.

-With the closure of NTC Orlando in late 1999, The only military activities remaining at the former McCoy AFB today are units of the Reserve components of the United States Armed Forces.
+With the closure of NTC Orlando in late 1999, the only military activities remaining at the former McCoy AFB today are units of the reserve components of the United States Armed Forces.

-The 1LT David R. Wilson Armed Forces Reserve Center hosts the United States Army Reserve 143rd Sustainment Command (Expeditionary), 912th Human Resources Company, 196th Transportation Company, 146th Transportation Detachment, 520th Transportation Detachment/3rd Team, 174th Judge Advocate General Detachment/10th Team, 174th Judge Advocate General Detachment/11th Team, 174th Judge Advocate General Detachment, the United States Navy Reserve Navy Operational Support Center Orlando (NOSC Orlando) and the United States Marine Corps Reserve Motor Transportation Company, Combat Logistics Battalion 451.
+The 1LT David R. Wilson Armed Forces Reserve Center hosts the Army Reserve 143rd Sustainment Command (Expeditionary), 912th Human Resources Company, 196th Transportation Company, 146th Transportation Detachment, 520th Transportation Detachment/3rd Team, 174th Judge Advocate General Detachment/10th Team, 174th Judge Advocate General Detachment/11th Team, 174th Judge Advocate General Detachment, the Navy Reserve Operational Support Center Orlando and the United States Marine Corps Reserve Motor Transportation Company, Combat Logistics Battalion 451.

 The Taft United States Army Reserve Center is located at 9500 Armed Forces Reserve Drive and includes the 689th Engineer Company and 418th Military Police Detachment.

-The McCoy United States Army Reserve Center is home for the 377th Military Intelligence Battalion, which utilizes McCoy AFB's former SAC bomber and tanker flight crew Alert Facility (e.g., "mole hole").
+The McCoy United States Army Reserve Center is home to the 377th Military Intelligence Battalion, which uses McCoy AFB's former SAC bomber and tanker flight crew alert facility (e.g., "mole hole").

-The Orlando Armory of the Florida Army National Guard is located within the grounds of the former McCoy AFB, having converted the former McCoy AFB Officers Club into the 164th Air Defense Artillery Brigade (FL ARNG) Headquarters.
+The Orlando Armory of the Florida Army National Guard is located within the grounds of the former McCoy AFB, having converted the former McCoy AFB Officers Club into the 164th Air Defense Artillery Brigade Headquarters.

-The Navy Exchange (to include an NEX MaxiMart grocery facility in lieu of a Defense Commissary Agency commissary) continued operations at the former McCoy Air Force Base.
-The Navy Exchange facility has a Barber Shop, Optical Shop, Tailor Shop, Subway restaurant and a Morale, Welfare and Recreation (MWR) Information, Tours and Tickets office.
-This is due to the continued presence of Naval Air Warfare Center and Naval Support Activity Orlando, a large National Guard & Reserve Component presence, and the military retiree population in the Orlando/Central Florida area that makes the facility financially self-sustaining.
+The Navy Exchange (to include an NEX MaxiMart grocery facility in lieu of a Defense Commissary Agency commissary) continued operations at the former McCoy AFB.
+The Navy Exchange facility has barber, optical, and tailor shops, a Subway restaurant, and a Morale, Welfare and Recreation Information, Tours, and Tickets office.
+This is due to the continued presence of Naval Air Warfare Center and Naval Support Activity Orlando, a large National Guard and Reserve Component presence, and the military retiree population in the Orlando/Central Florida area that makes the facility financially self-sustaining.